 We generate a substantial portion of our revenues on a per-transaction basis, most of which is derived from contracts that extend up to 48 months from execution.
-We have increased our revenues rapidly, growing at a compound annual growth rate of 67% from 2001 to 2007.
-For the three months ended June 30, 2008, we derived approximately 80% of our revenues from transactions processed.
+For the three months ended September 30, 2008, we derived approximately 80% of our revenues from transactions processed.
 Most of the remainder of our revenues were generated by professional services.